 Tips & Advice for the ID Board Examination

-Anyway, the whole point of this post was to encourage and share some tips & advice that I’ve learned on my first week reviewing in PSID.
-These are aimed for everyone who will be taking the Interior Design board examination.
+Anyway, the whole point of this post was to encourage and share some tips & advice that I’ve learned during my first week reviewing in PSID.
+These are aimed at everyone who will be taking the Interior Design board examination.
 (But of course!)

 Before I share my personal insight on this whole dreading-the-examination thing, let me share a few points from our professors in PSID and what I got out of their kwentos:

 - Most people won’t eat at all during the examination.
 But your brain and body need the energy to think and perform well.
 Eat good & healthy food, and bring lots of water.
 Hydrate yourself.
 You want the best out of your brain and performance, don’t you?

 - For Interior Design, exert effort into making your design rationale as best as possible.
 Don’t just run through your design, but defend and justify every detail and aspect of your design.
 In school, we got used to defending our design in front of our professors, but as for the board examination, we won’t get the chance to defend anything orally.
 So put it all in writing.
 Explain everything and anything that might be questioned.

 - Don’t let any paper get any marks, stains, or rips.
 A small drop of liquid can confuse the computer checking your papers, or ruin your overall design, causing you to automatically fail.